pulibrary/command_line_curriculum/unix_filters.md

 # Unix filters

 Unix relies heavily on filters to sort files and search for keywords in a file.
-A **filter** is a command that takes some input, transforms the data and send it out as output.
+A **filter** is a command that takes some input, transforms the data and sends it out as output.
 We will look at the following in this section:

 * `sort` : Sort information